-The Winter Garden is now used for official receptions and occasional working meetings.
+The Winter Garden today serves for official receptions and occasional working meetings.

-The Salon Murat has been the venue for the Conseil des Ministres since the presidency of Mr Pompidou.
+The Salon Murat has hosted the Conseil des Ministres since the presidency of George Pompidou.

 The meeting takes place every Wednesday morning around the large table that takes up the whole room.

 The president sits in the centre and faces his Prime Minister.

 This room was decorated for Joachim Murat, the brother-in-law of Napoleon I.

 It contains two paintings of Murat by Horace Vernet, a painting of the Trajan Column in Rome and a console table with a porcelain decor produced in 1819 by the Manufacture Nationale de Sèvres.